The matches shaded yellow are played at home for the team in the left-hand column.

 The maximum allowed individual handicap is 20.
 There is no minimum allowed handicap.
 The team captain should ensure that handicaps are correct and that any new players have been assessed by the club handicapper in accordance with the CA Club Handbook.
 No player may play for more than one club in the course of any one season.

 Where two or more courts are available teams should normally consist of 4 players, with each player playing in one doubles and one singles game, giving a total of 6 games in the match.
-By exception if a 4-a-side match can not be arranged at this venue, teams may consist of 3 players, in which case the match comprises one doubles and four singles games.
+By exception if a 4-a-side match can not be arranged at this venue, teams may consist of 3 players, in which case the match comprises one doubles and four singles games, with one substitute permitted per match.
 In either case the opponents should be paired in handicap order when all are playing singles, and no games may be duplicated.

 Where only one court is available teams should consist of 3 players, with only one player playing in two doubles games, giving a total of 4 games in the match, and no games may be duplicated.